Innotas/jenkins_xfd/doc/LIGHT_MEANING.md

-# What Do All The Lights Mean
+# What Do All The Lights Mean?
 This system uses three colored lights to monitor two different builds, or two different groups of builds.  *Reading the status is intuitive with a little experience*, but a little tedious to explain.